 A quick note about solo hiking

 Whether you’re a newbie or a seasoned trekker, exploring New Zealand’s walking trails calls for careful planning.
 It’s good to keep in mind that the country’s best hiking destinations often have quite volatile weather conditions – you’ll likely be exposed to all four seasons in a single day.
 Pack accordingly, and don’t brave those trails alone unless you feel truly confident in doing so.

-New Zealand’s largest city has just about every single kind of attraction you can imagine.
-Wineries, walking tracks, beaches, hiking trails and volcanoes are some of the memorable sights you’ll be able to experience.
-Art galleries and a diverse restaurant and café scene are other strong assets of this dynamic city.
+New Zealand’s largest city has it all: wineries, walking tracks, beaches, hiking trails and volcanoes are some of the memorable sights you’ll experience.
+Art galleries and a diverse restaurant and cafe scene are other strong assets of this dynamic city.
 Auckland is also a great departure point for various day trip destinations, from local islands to nearby tourist gems.

-The beautiful Coromandel Peninsula is quite popular among Kiwi and international visitors.
+The beautiful Coromandel peninsula is popular among local and international visitors.
 Cathedral Cove is among the breathtaking sights that impress the region’s visitors – it’s great for walking, kayaking, or scenic cruises.
 The nearby Hot Water Beach, with its bubbling springs and golden sands, is another must-see Coromandel destination.